 ABOUT GRADUATE PROGRAMS AT NEAR EASTERN STUDIES

-Graduate programs leading to the M. A. and Ph.D. degrees are offered in Arabic, Hebrew, and Persian languages and literatures, Near Eastern Archaeology, Art History, Cuneiform, Hebrew Bible, Biblical and Judaic Studies, Old Iranian Studies, Egyptology, and Islamic Studies.
+Graduate programs leading to the Ph.D. degree are offered in Arabic, Hebrew, and Persian languages and literatures, Near Eastern Archaeology, Art History, Cuneiform, Hebrew Bible, Biblical and Judaic Studies, Egyptology, and Islamic Studies.

-The length of time needed to complete an advanced degree in the Department depends on financial considerations, the extent of the student's earlier preparation, and similar factors.
-Students are urged to complete the M.A. requirements in two years, and students in the Ph.D. program are urged to complete degree requirements in an additional five years.
-Degree requirements should be completed according to the University's "normative time" standards, which are outlined in the General Catalog.
+The length of time needed to complete the Ph.D. in the Department depends on financial considerations, the extent of the student's earlier preparation, and similar factors.
+Students without the M.A. degree are urged to complete the M.A. requirements in two years and are urged to complete the Ph.D. degree requirements in an additional five years.
+Degree requirements should be completed according to the University's "normative time" standards.

-Applicants for the M.A. program should have fulfilled the equivalent of the Departmental requirements for the B.A. degree.
+Applicants without the M.A. degree should have fulfilled the equivalent of the Departmental requirements for the B.A. degree.
 Minor deficiencies in preparation would need to be repaired in the student's first year of graduate work.

 Satisfying Requirements After being admitted to the Graduate Program:

-Once the student has been admitted in the Program, The M.A. degree is obtained according to Plan II, as outlined in the General Catalog (see "The Master's Degree").
+Once the student has been admitted in the Program, the M.A. degree requirements should be satisfied according to Plan II (see "The Master's Degree").
 In addition to the requirements outlined, the student must pass a reading examination in French or German.
 (If it is clearly necessary to the student's field of study, another modern language may be substituted on approval of the graduate adviser and the student's advisory committee).

 Plan II requirements for students in language programs: (1) at least 24 units of course work, at least 12 of which must be in 200-series courses in the major and (possibly overlapping) three semesters of work in a Near Eastern language other than the student's major language; (2) two scholarly papers written independently or in connection with course work; (3) written M.A. examinations to test (a) working knowledge of the pertinent languages, (b) general knowledge of the history and civilizations of the area of emphasis, and (c) knowledge of and familiarity with other subjects suggested by the student's degree committee.

 Plan II requirements for students in archaeology and art history programs with a Mesopotamian emphasis: (1) at least 24 units of course work, at least 12 of which must be in 200-series courses.
-Three semesters must be drawn from NES 220AB, 221AB, 223AB; (2) two scholarly papers written independently or in connection with course work; (3) written M.A. examinations covering one major and two minor fields.
+Three semesters must be drawn from NES C220 and NES 223; (2) two scholarly papers written independently or in connection with course work; (3) written M.A. examinations covering one major and two minor fields.

-Except for the Graduate Division's academic residence requirement (see General Catalog), there are no specific unit requirements for the Ph.D. in this Department.
+Except for the Graduate Division's academic residence requirement, there are no specific unit requirements for the Ph.D. in this Department.
 Students select courses that will prepare them to meet the requirements for admission to candidacy.
 It is expected that students will take seminars in at least two areas in the Department before taking preliminary examinations.

 Admission to candidacy for the Ph.D. degree depends on successful completion of the following requirements: